ethyca/fides/docs/fidesops/docs/development/testing.md

 Fidesops uses `pytest` for unit testing.
 As with other `make` commands, you have the option to run `pytest` in command-line or in application shell:

-1. In shell: Once in the Fidesops container shell (`make server-shell`, or `make integration-shell` if running integration tests), invoke `pytest` from the root Fidesops directory:
+1. In shell: Once in the fidesops container shell (`make server-shell`, or `make integration-shell` if running integration tests), invoke `pytest` from the root fidesops directory:

 ```bash
 cd fidesops